Pyritium/Pyritium/README.md

-# Hi!
-I'm Pyritium
+# 👋 Computer science is the best!
-Aspiring software engineer!
+> Aspiring software engineer!
 Emphasis (and very passionate) on 3D software, mathematics & physics

 <!--
 **Pyritium/Pyritium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.